Justin Turner Player Props: Red Sox vs. Rays

-Justin Turner -- with an on-base percentage of .286 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Tyler Glasnow on the mound, on June 2 at 7:10 PM ET.
+The Boston Red Sox and Justin Turner (.316 slugging percentage over his past 10 games, including one homer), battle starting pitcher Trevor Kelley and the Tampa Bay Rays at Fenway Park, Saturday at 1:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with an RBI) against the Reds.
+He had two hits (going 2-for-4 with an RBI) in his most recent appearance against the Reds.

 Justin Turner Game Info & Props vs. the Rays